British Choirs on the Net

 • Alcester Male Voice Choir, Warwickshire The Alcester Male Voice Choir, now in its 29th year under its founder-Director of Music Judith Land, has established a reputation for its professionalism in Alcester and the surrounding areas.
 The choir currently has 74 members and sings throughout the UK and abroad, promoting the Male Voice Choir traditions.

-• Alcester Singers, Warwickshire e-mail only: contact Susan Blackburn Founded in 1980 the Alcester Singers meet every Thursday from 7.30 - 9.30 p.m. at St. Nicholas school in Alcester, Warwickshire.
+• Alcester Singers, Warwickshire Founded in 1980 the Alcester Singers meet every Thursday from 7.30 - 9.30 p.m. at St. Nicholas school in Alcester, Warwickshire.
 There is no audition and we have three concerts a year.
 We are a mixed (SATB) choir numbering about 60 voices.
 Subs are £60.00 per year.

 • Alfreton and District Male Voice Choir,Derbyshire Alfreton and District male Voice Choir is one of the leading Male voice choirs in Derbyshire.
 We are a choir 40 voices and give concerts locally and further a field and have won prizes at festivals.
 We sing traditional, music from the shows and modern arrangements.
 We are celebrating our centenary this year (1903-2003).

 • All Change, Tavistock, Devon e-mail only: contact Hilli Mole A small friendly a-capella choir in Tavistock, meets on a Thursday evening.
-No musical director, just use the combined skills of the members.
+Informal musical direction, using combined skills of the members.
 Love African harmonies, Georgian, Bulgarian etc, bit of gospel, rounds and chants.
-Bit short in the lower parts!
 Enjoy a few performances.
 Attend workshops to learn new songs etc. New people welcome.

 • All Saints' Blackheath Choir, London All Saints' Blackheath Choir is a friendly, non-auditioned parish choir, which sings for the Sunday services in the beautiful church of All Saints in the heart of Blackheath village.
 Rehearsals are on Thursday nights at 7:45pm and services are on Sundays at 10:30am.
 There is also a junior choir, made up of local children around the area, and they rehearse on Thursdays at 6pm.